Updated on August 18, 2019 | Parts of Speech

 The standard definition of a noun

 Many people define a noun simply as a word that names any person, place, thing, or concept.
 According to this definition, the words Tom, library, monkey, and freedom are all nouns.
-However, not all of these words are always nouns.
+However, not all such words are always nouns.

 However, depending on how it is used in a sentence, monkey might not be a noun.
-Of course, the word monkey can be (and usually is) a noun, such as in the sentence, “The monkey climbed up the tree.”
-The word monkey can have other functions, though.
-For example, in the phrase, “The children continued to monkey around,” monkey is a verb.
-If someone asks, “Can you hand me the monkey wrench?” monkey is being used as an adjective.
+Although monkey is usually a noun, it can have other functions.
+For example, in the phrase, “The kids often monkey around,” monkey is a verb.
+Or, if someone asks, “Could you pass me the monkey wrench?” they’ve used monkey as an adjective.

 It is not entirely accurate to classify a word as a noun simply because it names something.
-A more precise definition is needed to truly understand what a noun is.
-To fully understand nouns, we need to think in terms of what a noun does within a sentence.
-A noun can be thought of as a word that, given its function within a sentence, has most or all of the properties of nouns,¹ which are as follows:
+A more precise definition is needed.
+A noun should be thought of as a word that, given its purpose in a sentence, has most or all of the properties of nouns,¹ which are as follows:

 A noun can be pluralized without making a sentence confusing.

 The sentences, “The monkey climbed up the tree,” and “The monkeys climbed up the tree,” both make perfect sense.
-“A monkeys climbed up the tree” does not make sense, but only because it clashes with the article which precedes it; the article can be changed or simply omitted.
-“Some monkeys climbed up the tree,” and “Monkeys climbed up the tree,” both make sense.
-This is an indicator that monkey is a noun as it is being used.
+This is an indicator that monkey is a noun as it is used in this sentence.

-Monkey cannot be pluralized in “The children continued to monkey around.”
-Doing so would result in the grammatically-incorrect “The children continued to monkeys around.”
+Monkey cannot be pluralized in “The kids often monkey around.”
+“The children continued to monkeys around” is an ungrammatical expression.

 A noun can be preceded by the articles “the” or “a.”

 Our example, “The monkey climbed up the tree,” shows this property in action.
 If a word cannot be preceded by the in a phrase, that word is probably not a noun.
-Monkey is not be a noun in “The children continued to monkey around,” because “The children continued to the monkey around” is not proper English.
+Monkey cannot be a noun in “The kids often monkey around” because “The kids often the monkey around” is not proper English.

 It is important to note that the word the or a does not need to immediately precede a noun for the noun to have this property.
 Often, adjectives are placed between articles and their corresponding nouns, such as in “The short, hairy monkey climbed up the tree.”

 This property is sometimes tricky to spot.
-For instance, in the phrase, “The monkey wrench was too small for the job,” it might appear as though monkey is a noun because it is preceded by the, but monkey is an adjective in this sentence.
-Notice that the first property of nouns does not apply to monkey this phrase — “The monkeys wrench were too small for the job,” is incorrect, indicating that monkey is not a noun in this instance.
-“The monkey wrenches were too small for the job,” does make sense because wrench is a noun in this phrase.
+For instance, in the phrase, “The monkey wrench was too small for the job,” it might appear as though monkey is a noun because it is preceded by the.
+However, monkey is an adjective in this sentence.
+Notice that the first property of nouns does not apply to monkey this phrase — “The monkeys wrench were too small for the job” is incorrect.

 We will again look at the sentence, “The monkey climbed up the tree.”
 Monkey is a noun because it can be modified by adjectives, as in the example we saw earlier: “The short, hairy monkey climbed up the tree.”
-Monkey cannot be a noun in “The children continued to monkey around,” because it is not grammatically correct to put adjectives in front of it; “The children continued to short, hairy monkey around,” is nonsensical.
+Monkey cannot be a noun in “The kids often monkey around” because it is not grammatically correct to put adjectives in front of it.
+“The kids often short, hairy monkey around” is nonsense.

-As with the previous property, this one can be deceiving sometimes, as words that are not nouns are occasionally appear to be preceded by adjectives.
+As with the previous property, this one can be deceiving sometimes, as words that are not nouns occasionally appear to be preceded by adjectives.
 In the sentence, “They would slow dance to their favorite song,” it looks like dance follows an adjective (slow).
-However, dance is a verb in this sentence because “They would a slow dance to their favorite song,” and “They would slow dances to their favorite song,” are faulty sentences.
-Because dance is not a noun in this sentence, slow is not an adjective, but an adverb.
+However, dance is a verb in this sentence because “They would a slow dance to their favorite song” and “They would slow dances to their favorite song” are improper English.
+Because dance is not a noun in this sentence, slow is not an adjective but rather an adverb.

 A noun functions as the head of a noun phrase.

-An example of a noun phrase is “the small, funny monkeys,” in the sentence, “We watched the small, funny monkeys.”
-We can be sure the underlined string of words in this sentence is a noun phrase because all the words in the phrase go towards describing the noun monkeys (which we know is a noun because it is pluralized and it is preceded by adjectives and the word the).
+An example of a noun phrase is “the small, funny monkeys” as it appears in “We watched the small, funny monkeys.”
+We can be sure the underlined string of words in this sentence is a noun phrase because all of these words describe the noun monkeys (which we know is a noun because it is pluralized and preceded by adjectives and the word the).

-If we strip the other words from the phrase, the sentence still makes sense and retains its meaning, albeit with less detail: “We watched monkeys.”
-Sentences which contain alternative segments from the noun phrase (e.g.: “We watched the small,” and “We watched funny,”) do not make sense.
+If we strip all the words except for monkey from the phrase, the sentence retains its meaning, simply with less detail: “We watched monkeys.”
+Sentences which contain other segments from the noun phrase do not make sense: “We watched the funny.”
 Thus, it is without question that the string of words revolves around the word monkeys.
 For this reason, we say that monkeys is the head of this noun phrase.
-Because monkeys is the head of a noun phrase in this sentence, it must be a noun.

 Proper nouns and pronouns

-Proper nouns (such as John or New York) have only the third and fourth properties of nouns from the list given above, and pronouns (words like I, you, and they) have only the fourth, but this is enough to make these words nouns according to most grammarians.
+Proper nouns have only the third and fourth properties of nouns from the list given above.
+Meanwhile, pronouns have only the fourth property.
+Nonetheless, this is enough to make these words nouns according to most grammarians.

 The proper noun John is a noun in “Big John plays baseball.”
-John is the head of a noun phrase in this sentence, and so John is a noun even though “The big John plays baseball,” and “Big Johns play baseball,” are not correct.
+John is the head of a noun phrase in this sentence, and so John is a noun even though “The big John plays baseball” and “Big Johns play baseball” are not grammatical.

 The pronoun he, by itself, is a noun phrase in the sentence, “He plays baseball.”
 Therefore, he is a noun in this sentence even though “The he plays baseball,” “Hes play baseball,” and “Big he plays baseball” are all incorrect.